National frameworks to address hate crime in Luxembourg

 Hate crime victim support

 Support to victims of hate crimes is provided as part of the general victim support system in Luxembourg.
-Victims of hate crimes are not defined in the country's legislation.
+Victims of hate crime are not defined in the country's legislation.

 General victim support is provided by the state and civil society organizations (CSOs).
 There are state-run services that assist children, youth and adults following an attack on their physical or psychological integrity.
 CSOs also provide general support, as well as support focused on certain categories of victim, such as children and youth.
 The following organizations have been accredited to provide victim support: ASTI (Association de soutien aux travailleurs immigrés), CLAE (Centre de liaison, d'information et d'aide pour les associations des projets au Luxembourg), ALOS-LDH (Action Luxembourg Ouvert et Solidaire-Ligue des droits de l'homme), Info-Handicap, Chiens guides d'aveugles au Luxembourg, CARITAS and CNFL (Conseil national des femmes du Luxembourg).

-Victims of crime can participate in legal proceedings as a civil party and claim compensation and propose the type of punishment in court.
+Victims of crime can participate in legal proceedings as a civil party and claim compensation.
 The state may decide to cover the cost of compensation if the perpetrator is unable to pay.
 In all cases, when a victim participates in criminal proceedings and cannot find a lawyer, one is appointed by the President of the Bar or a judge.
 Furthermore, the Centre for Equal Treatment assists persons who consider themselves victims of hate crime, by providing them with a counselling and guidance service aimed at informing victims about their individual rights, legislation, case law and ways of asserting their rights.